-To learn more information about SNAP and to determine your eligibility, use this flow chart.
+To learn more information about SNAP and to determine your eligibility, use this flow chart and complete a brief survey at https://tinyurl.com/snapeligible and someone from the Connect Center will follow up with you about the next steps.
 If you have other questions, please call our office at 646-313-8857 or email us at email@example.com to schedule an appointment.
 We offer one on one guided support in applying for SNAP if you are eligible.

 How Do I apply for SNAP on my own?

 You will apply for SNAP through your local Human Resources Administration (HRA) office.
 To apply online for SNAP benefits, please use this link: https://access.nyc.gov

 Please note: many of the following options are only available when the campus is open and operating.
 Please contact our office if you have questions about specific programs.

 - Guttman Grab and Go Snack Bags: Students receive Grab and Go Snack Bags during the day.

 - Guttman Healthy Snacks: Students receive Healthy Snacks that can be eaten on the go including yogurts and raw fruit and vegetables.